oemeRsak/StadtBank/docs/source/README.rst

 HTTPS Server
 ------------

 It is still in development.
-I’m not very good with it.
-Up to now, I have only done what I found on the internet for it.
-You can find the links in settings.py.
+I'm not very good with it.
+Up to now I only did what I found on the internet for it.
+You can find the links in `settings.py`.

 Create Certificates
 ~~~~~~~~~~~~~~~~~~~